 Cherry blossoms are a highlight of spring in Philadelphia.
-The parks, gardens, and city streets are lined with fluffy pink and white blooms.
-Across the city, thousands of trees wake up for the season, beckoning locals and visitors to get outside.
-From Fairmount Park to Columbus Boulevard and beyond, there are lots of pretty places to see cherry blossoms in Philadelphia.
-Skip the crowds in Washington, DC, and see what we have to offer.
+The parks, gardens, and city streets are lined with fluffy pink and white blooms beckoning people to get outside.
+From Fairmount Park to Columbus Boulevard and beyond, there are lots of pretty places to see them.

 Peak cherry blossom season typically lasts about 2 weeks, though the timing varies based on weather.
-For 2024, peak bloom is forecast to be between March 30 and April 2.
-The Shofuso Cherry Blossom Festival of Greater Philadelphia happens toward the end of the blooming on April 13 and 14.
-Festival visitors can expect taiko performances, lots of music and dance, and a vendor fair.
+For 2025, peak bloom is forecast to be between March 23 and April 5, which is a bit later than recent years due to a colder winter.

-Over the last several years, we’ve scouted out the city’s prettiest spots.
+Over the last several years, we’ve scouted out the city’s prettiest spots for finding trees.
 Here’s where to go for some of the best cherry blossom viewing.

 Shofuso Japanese House and Garden

 One of the best places to see cherry blossoms is Shofuso Japanese House and Garden.
-This sanctuary in Fairmount Park includes a peaceful garden, koi pond, and a house modeled after an early 17th-century temple guest house.
+This sanctuary in Fairmount Park includes a peaceful garden, koi pond, and traditional house.

 Fairmount Park Horticulture Center